What is it like to study at Uniarts Helsinki?

-Our learning environment promotes a genuine dialogue within the community and supports your growth into an independent expert and artist.
-Flexible curricula, one-to-one guidance and independent artistic work are the core aspects of studies at the University of the Arts Helsinki (Uniarts Helsinki).
-Group instruction, workshops, field trips and different projects create a sense of community, while individual instruction focuses on developing your own special talent and independent thinking, encouraging you to push the boundaries of art.
-Individual instruction at Uniarts Helsinki emphasises an open dialogue and a low hierarchy between students and teachers.
+Our learning environment promotes a genuine dialogue within the community and supports your growth in becoming an independent expert and artist.
+Flexible curricula, one-to-one guidance and independent artistic work are the core of your studies at Uniarts Helsinki.
+Group instruction, workshops, field trips and different projects create a sense of community.
+Individual instruction focuses on developing your own special talent and independent thinking and encourages you to push the boundaries of art.
+The individual instruction emphasises open dialogue and a low hierarchy between students and teachers.

 Teachers with world-class expertise

-Uniarts Helsinki’s selection of joint studies and artistic activities give you versatile skills needed as a professional and provide you with fresh perspectives on collaborative arts projects.
-The university’s joint studies give you tools to understand the different aspects and work methods of your own artistic field and to compare the phenomena of knowledge, research and art with a critical eye.
+Uniarts Helsinki’s selection of joint studies and artistic activities give you the versatile skills you will need as a professional.
+It also provides you with fresh perspectives on collaborative arts projects.
+The university’s joint studies give you tools to understand the different aspects and work methods of your own artistic field.
+You will learn to critically compare the phenomena of knowledge, research and art.

-The artistic activities are a medium of instruction and offer students contacts with society, the field of arts and the arts audience in general.
-These exhibitions, concerts and performances set the pace for your studies and give you memorable experiences, starting from your first year of studies until the year when you graduate.
-Through your personal artistic projects, you will anchor your own work in the contexts of art and society, where artists may adopt multi-faceted roles and profiles.
+The artistic activities are a medium of instruction and offer our students contacts with society, the field of arts and the arts audience in general.
+These exhibitions, concerts and performances set the pace for your studies and give you memorable experiences, starting from your first year of studies until you graduate.
+Through your personal artistic projects, you will anchor your work in the contexts of art and society, where artists may adopt multi-faceted roles and profiles.

-Artistic activities may be experimental in nature and entail even spontaneous initiatives, such as productions utilising urban space.
+The artistic activities can be experimental and include even spontaneous elements, such as productions utilising urban spaces.
 During your studies, you will get the chance to participate in collaboration projects and projects involving public art.

 International student life

-As a student of Uniarts Helsinki, you will be part of a distinctly international community.
-A total of 15% of our bachelor’s and master’s degree students, 23% of our doctoral students and 10% of our teaching and research staff come from outside of Finland.
-In addition to our permanent teaching staff, our degree programmes regularly host international top experts who come for a visit to lead master classes, thematic workshops, special courses and projects.
+As a student at Uniarts Helsinki, you will be part of a distinctly international community.
+A total of 15% of our bachelor’s and master’s degree students, 23% of our doctoral students and 10% of our teaching and research staff come from outside Finland.
+In addition to our permanent teaching staff, our degree programmes regularly host top international experts who lead master classes, thematic workshops, special courses and projects.

-You can also include an international mobility period to your degree, for example by going abroad as an exchange student or a trainee.
-During your studies, you can also participate in a master class, residency period, workshop, exhibition or festival that takes place abroad.
+You can also include an international mobility period to your degree, for example, by going abroad as an exchange student or a trainee.
+During your studies, you can also participate in a master class, residency period, workshop, exhibition or a festival that takes place abroad.

 A supportive university community

 Our goal is to support you in your journey of strengthening your independent artistic expression, because the diversity of our students enriches all of our lives.
 We hope to create a safe environment where you get to experiment with ideas, make mistakes, fulfil your goals, and reflect on your own growth as an artist.
-This kind of atmosphere requires a strong sense of community, which in turn requires the establishing of joint codes of conduct – one obvious guideline is that we do not condone harassment of any kind.
+This kind of atmosphere requires a strong sense of community, which in turn requires us to establish joint codes of conduct.
+One obvious guideline is that we do not condone harassment of any kind.

 In order for Uniarts Helsinki to operate successfully as a community where its students and staff members get to work with a sense of peace and security, all of its members must treat each other with respect.
 There will surely be differences of opinion from time to time, but we encourage everyone to discuss them openly.

-If students are subjected to harassment or some other problematic situation, they can approach anyone in the staff and talk about the matter with them.
+If students are subjected to harassment or some other problematic situation, they can approach any staff member and discuss the matter with them.
 All staff members have the responsibility to provide help and take the matter forward, if necessary.

-Quality teaching, individual goals, personal guidance and a study plan as well as student services are all factors that help promote the wellbeing of students at Uniarts Helsinki.
+Quality teaching, individual goals, personal guidance, a study plan as well as student services are all factors that help promote the wellbeing of students.
 We also organise study periods around wellbeing and give guidance on ergonomic working.
 The university psychological services and chaplaincy support our students’ mental health.
-We follow up the wellbeing of our students with questionnaires and investigations.
+We follow up on the wellbeing of our students with questionnaires and investigations.
 We are continuously developing our teaching, pedagogy and services.